 2. Whisk brown sugar; eggs; espresso powder, if using; and vanilla together in large bowl.
 Combine chocolate and butter in bowl and microwave at 50 percent power, stirring occasionally, until melted, 2 to 3 minutes.

 3. Whisk chocolate mixture into egg mixture until combined.
 Fold in flour mixture until no dry streaks remain.
-Let dough sit at room temperature for 10 minutes.
+Let dough sit at room temperature for 10 minutes or refrigerate overnight.

 4. Place granulated sugar and confectioners’ sugar in separate shallow dishes.
 Working with 2 tablespoons dough (or use #30 scoop) at a time, roll into balls.
 Drop dough balls directly into granulated sugar and roll to coat.
 Transfer dough balls to confectioners’ sugar and roll to coat evenly.
 Evenly space dough balls on prepared sheets, 11 per sheet.